davidherney/moodle-format_onetopic/README.txt

 2022081608:
 - Navigation options: Next/previous section, with different display options.
 - A site setting option to define if use an anchor to navigate to the top of tabs when click in a tab.
+- New course setting to hide the course index bar.

 2022081607:
 - Duplicate section feature.